I think the heading is a bit of an understatement for this issue.

 So, with the changes to the Centre impending, how is that going to affect your membership.
 Well this year Katherine and I are doing a sliding scale of membership costs, so that as new people join up this year, or ,existing members renew, they pay less.

 Next Year!!
 Well at this stage I can’t tell you, because many of my plans revolve around the sale of part of the land of the Centre.
 Once I know how that is going we will know if the Trust will stay here, which is what I am planning, along with all the Courses.
-The name will remain the National Birds of Prey Centre and have the word School added.
+The name will remain the Glasgow Birds of Prey Centre and have the word School added.

 We plan to have the owl evenings, limited numbers of booked parties and some special events.
 These will include special members days.
 So if you wish to continue to support the work here, you can do so by remaining a member next year.